 Fire safety is extremely important in a community.
 A fire hazard is anything that could cause a fire or prohibit the safe and expedient ability of students to evacuate.
-Disregard for fire safety by ignoring evacuation procedures; placing false alarms; interfering with proper functioning of fire alarm, electrical systems or sprinklers; tampering with or removing bells, alarms, fire detection equipment, fire hoses, fire doors/door closures, exit signs, extinguishers or fire-fighting equipment is prohibited.
+Disregard for fire safety by ignoring evacuation procedures, placing false alarms, interfering with proper functioning of fire alarms, electrical systems or sprinklers, tampering with or removing bells, alarms, fire detection equipment, fire hoses, fire doors/door closures, exit signs, extinguishers or fire-fighting equipment is prohibited and may result in suspension from the residence halls and/or the College.